galetaire/spahousing/pages/posts/multivariate.md

 # Interpretation and observations

+All variables are represented as a percentage.
+Some clarifications on its reading:

 - **Unemployment, Inflation**: average rate for the given year.
 - **Population, Mortgages, Home sales, Nominal price**: percentage of annual change compared to the previous year.
 - **Real price**: percentage of change as the difference between the nominal change and the inflation rate, [notes](/realprice).